ros2/ros1_bridge/README.md

 ---

-Now we start the ROS 2 listener.
+Now we start the ROS 2 listener from the `rclcpp_tutorials` ROS 2 package.
-It is important to use the listener from the `ros1_bridge` package since it uses different QoS parameters than the "normal" `listener`.

 ```
 # Shell D:
 . <install-space-with-ros2>/setup.bash
-ros1_bridge_listener
+listener
 ```

 The ROS 2 node will start printing the received messages to the console.